jfclere/quick_rest_springboot-tomcat/README.md

 oc new-project springboot-rest-s2i

--Use the Fabric8 Maven Plugin to launch the S2I process on the OpenShift Online machine
+- Use the Fabric8 Maven Plugin to launch the S2I process on the OpenShift Online machine
 ```
 mvn clean fabric8:deploy -Popenshift -DskipTests
 ```